jfadev/bottok/README.md

 >**Attention:** The license key is <u>LIFETIME</u> and you will be able to enjoy all versions.

-The **FREE** version with limited accumulations (views, likes, shares, etc...).
+The **FREE** version with limited accumulations (views, likes, follow, etc...).

-The advantage of acquiring the license is that the bot continues to work indefinitely and accumulates large amounts of views, shares, etc...
+The advantage of acquiring the license is that the bot continues to work indefinitely and accumulates large amounts of views, follow, etc...
 Unlock this limitation by purchasing a license at [HERE!](https://jordifernandes.com/service/bottok)

 Paste a License Key here: